qsbworkshop/qsb2019/docs/Venue.md

 permalink: /venue/
 ---

-The workshop will be held at the Strand Campus of King's College London, which is located in central London (see the map below).
-All talks will be given in the Council Room, whilst registration, lunch and poster sessions will take place in the River room.
-We will set up directions to these rooms in campus.
+The workshop and networking event will be held at the Strand Campus of King's College London, which is located in central London (see the map below).
+We will provide directions from the reception to the event rooms on the day.

 <p><em>If you are not based at King's College London, please sign in at the Strand entrance with the security.
 Please factor this into your travel arrangements.</em></p>